mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/08-source-control.markdown

 ## Source control learning checklist
-<i class="fa fa-check-square-o"></i>
-Pick a version control system.
+1. Pick a version control system.
 Git is recommended because on the web there are a significant number of tutorials to help both new and advanced users.

-<i class="fa fa-check-square-o"></i>
-Learn basic use cases for version control such as committing changes, rolling back to earlier file versions and searching for when lines of code were modified during development history.
+1. Learn basic use cases for version control such as committing changes, rolling back to earlier file versions and searching for when lines of code were modified during development history.

-<i class="fa fa-check-square-o"></i>
-Ensure your source code is backed up in a central repository.
+1. Ensure your source code is backed up in a central repository.
 A central repository is critical not only if your local development version is corrupted but also for the deployment process.

-<i class="fa fa-check-square-o"></i>
-Integrate source control into your deployment process in three ways.
+1. Integrate source control into your deployment process in three ways.
 First, pull the project source code from version control during deployments.
    Second, kick off deployments when code is modified by using webhooks or polling on the repository.
 Third, ensure you can roll back to a previous version if a code deployment goes wrong.

-### Now that your source code is versioned, what's next?